The Doomsday Clock currently sits at 89 seconds to midnight in 2025, marking humanity's closest approach to global ...

 A panel of scientists and scholars said Thursday they believe the world is as close as it has ever been to a so-called doomsday scenario.
 The Bulletin of Atomic Scientists, which has been tracking the ...

 The Doomsday Clock, a symbol of global danger, remains the closest it has ever been to midnight.
-Scientists warn climate ...
+Scientists warn climate change and nuclear threats keep humanity on high alert.
+77 indicted as feds ...